mastodon/documentation/content/en/methods/accounts.md

 : Boolean.
 Filter out boosts from the response.

 pinned
 : Boolean.
 Filter for pinned statuses only.
+Defaults to false, which excludes pinned statuses.

 tagged
 : String.
 Filter for statuses using a specific hashtag.